Nucleon decays into three leptons: contact contributions: Chiral perturbation theory for nucleon decays

 \section{Chiral perturbation theory for nucleon decays}

 To calculate the nucleon decay amplitudes induced by the LEFT dim-9 operators constructed in the previous section, a systematic and convenient way is to work within the baryon ChPT framework and perform a chiral matching to translate the quark degrees of freedom into hadronic building blocks such as nucleons and pseudoscalar mesons.
+Matching to ChPT has the advantage that all interactions at some chiral order in the hadron level are collected in the same term (or terms) as long as they share the same symmetry as their quark-level operator.
+Those interactions can induce different decays which are actually related.
+The lattice calculation of the hadronic matrix elements of quark operators fixes the low-energy constant(LEC) as an overall factor in the matching.
 Such a chiral matching for the general triple-quark operators has recently been developed in \cite{Liao:2025vlj}.
 In terms of ${\cal N}_i$ in \cref{eq:Nqqq}, all dim-9 operators relevant to nucleon triple-lepton decays can be written as